The Engaged Sierran

 What: Mainly flat, 4.6 mile hike along the Sweet Trail

-Wear hiking boots or sturdy sneakers and multiple layers – it can be chillier near the coast; bring binoculars if you wish; no dogs allowed; insect repellent is a must; and lunch.
+Wear hiking boots or sturdy sneakers and multiple layers – it can be chillier near the coast; bring binoculars if you wish; no dogs allowed; insect repellent is a must; and pack a lunch.

 RSVP Required: By May 24, 2013 to Peter Hope 603-863-6456